EkispertWebService/guide-book/docs/product.md

-# What's Ekispert Web Service?
+# What is Ekispert Web Service?

-Ekispert Web Service is one of the Ekispert services.
+Ekispert products are provided in some technologies such that SDK[^1] and Intranet[^2].
-We provide it that we have offered in Ekispert SDK[^1] and Ekispert Intranet[^2] as Ekispert feature.
+Among them, Ekispert Web Service is the Web API.
+Unlike SDK and Intranet, the API is full-managed and you don't need to install software, update data and maintenance servers.

-You don't need to waste time for installing, updating data and mentenance of server.
+We offer Free plan[^3].

-We provide Free plan[^3] and sample code on Github[^4].
+The sample codes[^4] are available on Github.
-You can read API reference on the web[^5].
+You can read the API reference on the web[^5].
-It is based on REST.
+The API is designed in REST style.

-Ekispert Web Service offers following features.
+Ekispert Web Service has following features.

 * Route search
 * Station data
 * Rail data
 * Corporation data
 * Calculation of fare
-* Train shedule
+* Train schedule
 * Rail map
 * Rail service information